 Friday 30th April 2021 – Supported by many of our racing and cruising boats.
 This is a great social event with events ashore in Dieppe and an SHYC race home.

-Friday 25th May 2018- Supported by many of our racing and cruising boats.
+Friday 25th May 2018-Was supported by many of our racing and cruising boats again this year.
 This is another great social event with events ashore in Fecamp and a SHYC race home on the Sunday.
 Why not click on logo above and join in the weekend.